 Since one of the biggest benefits of cosmetic brow tattoos is the fact that they fade, the cuts are made very shallow.
-In fact, they only reach the connection between the epidermis, the outer layer of the skin, and the dermis, the second layer.
+In fact, they only reach the upper dermis, the second layer.

 So the blade is pressed against the skin very lightly.